Employer Payroll Tax

 Employee Income Tax

-Bahrain does not have a statutory minimum wage.
+Bahrain does not have a statutory minimum wage for the private sector.

 Salaried employees are paid at least once a month.